 - Tier 1 – Seagate Enterprise 15K RPM drives supported by a layer of SSD cache for high-performance, low-latency workloads.

-- Tier 3 – High-capacity Seagate Enterprise Capacity drives in dual-parity RAID (redundant array of independent discs) volumes, which provide long-term data retention.
+- Tier 3 – High-capacity Seagate Enterprise Capacity drives in dual-parity RAID (redundant array of independent disks) volumes, which provide long-term data retention.

 “We believe we’re relying on technologies that our competitors are not, including solid-state cache, 10GB Ethernet, and a ZFS storage pool supported by Seagate hardware,” said Gudger.
 “These components are part of our secret sauce that allows us to deliver a very high throughput.”